awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 1. Choose **EC2 Dashboard**, and then choose **Launch instance**, as shown following\.
 ![\[EC2 Dashboard\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Tutorial_WebServer_11.png)

+1. Make sure you have not opted into the new launch experience\.

+   This tutorial uses the old launch experience\.

 1. Choose the **Amazon Linux 2 AMI**\.
 ![\[Choose an Amazon Machine Image\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Tutorial_WebServer_12.png)